-Finding the right floor for a... particular situation requires you to understand the properties of the different products that are available, and how they can be properly employed to achieve your goals.
-That, in turn, necessitates strategic long-term thinking, where you look at not just the environment, but its evolution and use over the course of years to come.
+Finding the right floor for a particular situation requires you to understand the properties of the different products that are available, and how they can be properly employed to achieve your goals.
+That, in turn, necessitates strategic long-term thinking, where you look at not just the environment, but its evolution and use for years to come.

 Finding The Function Of Your Floors

 There are a lot of ways to be artistic when designing a flooring installation.
-While standard options will use a uniform set of tiles or a single covering sheet, that is not the only option that is available.
-With tiles, you have the ability to mix and match different materials and colors in order to achieve enticing effects.
+While standard options will use a uniform set of tiles or a single covering sheet, that is not the only available option.
+With tiles, you can mix and match different materials and colors to achieve enticing effects.
 Mosaics are another option, allowing for the creation of complex patterns using a congregation of smaller pieces.
 You can also choose to embed accent emblems in the center or throughout installations of nearly any flooring.

 Tactile Considerations With Flooring

 These are more yielding options, which are comfortable, enfolding, and inviting.
 They include products such as carpet, rubber, cork, and padded resilient products.
 These are often employed in more relaxed social spaces such as living rooms and dens, as well as bedrooms, playrooms, or anywhere that you just want to feel comfortable.

-While soft floors do tend to be easier on the feet, and more inviting to the eye and touch, they do have some drawbacks.
+While soft floors do tend to be easier on the feet and more inviting to the eye and touch, they do have some drawbacks.
 The yielding nature of these materials means that they are often highly susceptible to water penetration and liquid stains.
 They are also often prone to damage from physical impact, including the press of heels and pet nails, as well as accidental drops, and general wear and tear over time.

 Some floors are colder than others.
 Hard tiles such as granite, ceramic, and natural stone, as well as concrete surfaces, often suffer from this characteristic which can make them uncomfortable to bare feet stepping on chilly wintry mornings.
 A radiant below surface heating system is a structure that is installed beneath the surface of these floors, usually in coils and is designed to emit heat which pulses up through the structure of the building, warming toes while efficiently increasing the temperature of the surrounding room.

 Environmental Flooring Factors

 Most flooring products are designed for interior use.
 That means that they are resilient enough to handle the normal wear and tear of spills, staining agents, and foot traffic.
 However, they are not rated to withstand the constant press of weather, rain, heat, and cold, which can assault exterior installations.
 There can be some overlap in these products, but it is important to understand the capabilities of any material before deciding on its use.

 Water can be most insidious when not in liquid form.
 This happens in hot, humid environments, where the liquid turns to vapor and hangs in the air.
-There it exists as extremely small particles which can slip into even the tightest cracks, pervasively invading and exploiting every week spot on your floor.
+There it exists as extremely small particles that can slip into even the tightest cracks, pervasively invading and exploiting every week spot on your floor.
 The use of dehumidifiers, fans, and ventilation systems can help this problem to some extent.

 Commercial Versus Residential

 There is a huge difference between commercial and residential flooring.
 When a space is open to the public, it can get moderate to heavy foot traffic, with potentially dozens, hundreds, or even thousands of people pounding their feet against its surface every single day.
 These hazards are compounded by the possible presence of food, drinks, and whatever mud or particles stick to their feet to be dragged in from the outside.

-At the same time, commercial spaces often have to be... attractive and welcoming, so that they can encourage more people to enter and enjoy the space.
+At the same time, commercial spaces often have to be attractive and welcoming, so that they can encourage more people to enter and enjoy the space.
 That requires you to balance the functional needs of the environment’s use against the aesthetic feel and appeal that is needed for the business or organization operating in that environment.

-On the surface, it may seem like it is much easier to choose proper residential flooring for a space.
+On the surface, it may seem like it is much easier to choose proper residential flooring for space.
 While there are far more options that are available for such projects, the specific needs of any particular room tend to be more important in these areas.
 For instance, you want bedroom flooring to be soft and appealing, while bathroom floors have to be resistant to water, grime, and mold.
-The bottom line is that you have to be much more niche specific when working residentially so that you can find the perfect mix of style and use.
+The bottom line is that you have to be much more niche-specific when working residentially so that you can find the perfect mix of style and use.

-Flooring Options Sorted By Environment
+Flooring Options Sorted by Environment

 Good choices will be carpet, padded resilient vinyl or linoleum, or hardwood floors.
 Tile and ceramics can be used but should be coupled with throw rugs to soften the feel.

-Here you want to find soft surface floors, that are also easy to clean and maintain, as kids can be quite messy.
+Here you want to find soft surface floors that are also easy to clean and maintain, as kids can be quite messy.
 Padded vinyl and linoleum are good options, as are certain types of resilient carpet.
 Rubber is also a unique solution that is safe and fun while also being durable.

 Granite and ceramic are the two most popular options for corporate spaces.
 They are solid and strong, projecting a sense of dominance, while the polished surface of these products has an exact and striking feel that can help to improve and elevate the image of the occupant of the space.